Topp-Roots-Lab/3d-root-crown-analysis-pipeline/IMPLEMENTATION.md

 The number of connected components made up of neighboring branches in the skeleton.
 Implemented by [Gia3D].

 This trait effectively counts the number of branching points in the root model.
 It uses the skeleton as the basis for this.
 To visualize what this means, see the figures below.
-Full disclosure, these models were *downsampled* point cloud representations, as the full resolution too difficult to understand with the naked eye.
+Full disclosure, these models were *downsampled* point cloud representations, as the full resolution is far too dense to distinguish a cluster from branch by eye.

 <div align="center">
     <a href="docs/img/skeleton.png"><img src="docs/img/skeleton.png" width="300px"></a>